 Landing pages work, but be ready to fine-tune your pages

 Landing pages are not listed on your website or menus.
-Think of them as stand-alone advertising pages that need to attract organic traffic to work for you.
+Think of them as stand-alone advertising pages that need to attract organic traffic from search engines to work for you.

 Some pages will work well, while others won’t.
 So it takes a process of trial and error to discover which pages, SEO titles, SEO page descriptions and content work the best for you.

 By using Google Analytics, you can check to see which of your landing pages are doing well and attracting page views and find the ones that need more work.